(1st blog in a 3-part series)

 - Does everything feel like a trigger?

-If you meet the risk criteria and can answer “yes” to any of the above bullet points, you are likely in rebound.
+If you meet the risk criteria and can answer “yes” to any of the above bullet points, you are likely in rebound or your situation is complicated by the high use of medications.

-3. If you do not meet the risk criteria stated in #1, and you have frequent or chronic migraine, you have avoided the complication of rebound.
+3. If you do not meet the risk criteria stated in #1, and you have frequent or chronic migraine, you have likely avoided the complication of rebound.
 If you have gone without treating migraine for several months with the above-listed meds and still have frequent or chronic migraine, your migraine is likely not complicated by rebound.
+Remember, it’s months not weeks.
+If you stop for 2 weeks and still have headache and migraine symptoms you still may be feeling the effects of rebound.
+Some specialists believe the “detox” process can take several months.

 It’s important to understand that rebound is not your fault.
 Migraine is not your fault.
 When we have the pain and symptoms of migraine, we naturally want relief.
 Some structures help to keep us out of rebound – limited number of prescribed pills from our doctors or limits imposed by insurance companies.
 But, there is no limit on access to OTC meds and some of us need OTCs and prescribed pain-relievers to treat other medical conditions.